GSK3640254 is in Phase 2b development for HIV treatment.

 Status: This study has been completed.

-Study Purpose: The purpose of this proof-of-concept study was to evaluate the antiviral activity, safety, and pharmacokinetics of GSK3640254 in treatment-naive adults.
+Study Purpose: The purpose of this proof-of-concept study was to evaluate the antiviral activity, safety, and pharmacokinetics of GSK3640254 monotherapy administered at various doses in treatment-naive adults.

 - Participants were treatment-naive adults with HIV.